-|Wiltshire Council's Implausible Bypass Business Case|
+|Wiltshire (County) Council's Implausible Bypass Business Case|

 Wiltshire Council is very unlikely to develop a 'comprehensive cycle network' as claimed in its MSBC.
 Many roads here in West Wiltshire, under Wiltshire (County) Council's care, are relatively risky for bicycle riders, due to poor maintenance (eg: dangerous potholes) and so-called cycle ways which do not interconnect.

-In its comparison of Eastern and Western route costs, it seemed to be assumed by WCC or its consultants and partners that the terrain on the west is as varied as the escarpment landscape of the eastern route and that the far western route is longer.
+In its comparison of Eastern and Western route costs, it seems to be assumed by WCC or its consultants and partners that the terrain on the west is as varied as the escarpment landscape of the eastern route and that the far western route is longer.
 The terrain that the far western route would pass through is observably easier.
 And when all of the new road construction (with realignments and new cement works access road) of the eastern bypass scheme is taken into account it is found that it is actually about 7km.
 The far western route (complete with a Yarnbrook bypass also) is a similar 7km overall length of new road.

 An estimate of the far western route cost by another independent objector showed, without contradiction, that the alternative far western route would actually be less costly than WCCís preferred eastern bypass.